-The financial analysis excludes consideration of the South32 Option Agreement, whereby South32 has the right to form a 50/50 Joint Venture with Trilogy over Trilogy's Alaskan interests, including the Arctic Project.
+The financial analysis excludes consideration of the South32 Option Agreement, whereby South32 had the right to form a 50/50 Joint Venture with Trilogy over Trilogy's Alaskan interests, including the Arctic Project, which South32 exercised in December 2019.
+See "Significant Developments in 2019".